pekarskyi/ip-search-log/README.md

 - **Data Sorting**: Ability to sort by different fields (query, date, IP, count).
 - **Data Export**: Export all data to Excel (.xlsx) or CSV format.
 - **Data Clearing**: Ability to clear all log records.

-## Requirements

-- WordPress 5.8 or higher
-- PHP 7.4 or higher

 ## Installation